-After you start taking HIV medicines or change to different medicines, your PVL should decrease significantly in the first 1 to 2 months.
+After you start taking HIV medicines or change to different medicines, your PVL should decrease by a lot in the first 1 to 2 months.
 This means the medicine is working.
 Your PVL should continue to decrease after that.
 If the medicines continue to work, your PVL can get so low that after 4 to 6 months of treatment it will be almost impossible to detect the HIV virus in your body.
 An undetectable level is good, but it does not mean that you are cured or that HIV is completely out of your body.
 It is important to note that not everyone’s PVL gets this low.

 How fast your PVL goes down depends on many things, including the following:

-- How high it was to begin with
+- How high it was to begin with.

-- How carefully you are taking your medicines
+- How carefully you are taking your medicines.

 Special tests show that even people who have undetectable levels of HIV still have very small amounts of the virus in their blood.
 So even if your HIV level is undetectable, you need to get a PVL test several times a year.
 And it’s important to remember that you could still infect other people if you have unsafe sex or if you share a needle.